 Evolution is the copyright of prokaryotes.
 They are the pioneers who terra-formed this planet.
 My discussion here deals with prokaryotes.
 Eukaryotes have it easy in comparison to hazards faced by their predecessors.
 Every organism is adamant in holding on to its genomic state even if conditions are otherwise.
 Maintenance of this state enables cellular life to survive and propagate.
-Consider an extremophile like Thermococcus gammatolerans, in order to survive it had to develop the inherent resistance to radiation (37).
+Consider extremophile like Thermococcus gammatolerans, in order to survive it had to develop the inherent resistance to radiation (Zivanovic et al. 2009).
 Even the rare and precise mutations do not confer this organism with the ability necessary to survive in such harsh environment.
-The organism does survive on its own by responding aptly to the mutation that it's DNA had received or to any other environmental stimuli.
+The organism survives on its own by responding aptly to the mutation that it's DNA had received or to any other environmental stimuli.
 It is here the genomic script comes into play providing a solid framework based on which the cell could respond in such a situation.
-If nescessary the script would be shifted to balance any change in environment.
-The whole concert of moving gene-networks and rerouting script would be undertaken till the final desired effect is achieved.
+If necessary the script would be shifted to balance any change in environment.
+The whole concert of moving genenetworks and re-routing script would be undertaken till the final desired effect is achieved.
 During the shift many routes would have been tried and many genes might have been dropped or recruited in gene networks.
-But once the required route that which confers radiation resistance to the cell is achieved it gets fixed allowing T. qammatolerans to consistently resist high radiation.
+But once the required route that which confers radiation resistance to the cell is achieved it gets fixed allowing T. gammatolerans to consistently resist high radiation.
+Adaptation by a unicellular organism is basically due to side loops since they are related to the maintenance of the its cellular state.
+Hence side loops could also be called as adaptor loops.